-To make sure your bot responds to user utterances with related tasks, it’s important that you test the bot with a variety of user inputs.
+To make sure your bot responds to user utterances with related tasks, it is important that you test the bot with a variety of user inputs.
 Evaluating a bot with a large sample of expected user inputs not only provides insights into bot responses but also gives you a great opportunity to train the bot in interpreting diverse human expressions.

 Testing the Bot

-Simply put, testing a bot refers to checking if the bot can respond to a user intent with the most relevant task.
+Simply put, testing a bot refers to checking if the bot can respond to a user utterance with the most relevant task.
 Given the flexibility of language, users will use a wide range of phrases to express the same intent.

 So, the first step to start testing a bot is to identify a representative sample of user utterances to test the bot responses.
 Look for sources of data that reflect real-world usage of the language, such as support chat logs, online communities, FAQ pages of relevant portals.